Thomas Medwin: Meeting with Byron

-Shelley introduced Medwin to Lord Byron on 20 November 1821.
+In November 1821 Medwin returned to Pisa, where Shelley introduced him to Lord Byron on 20 November 1821.
 Byron and Medwin were to form a friendship.
 They enjoyed the company of various women, as can be seen by their correspondence with each other, and formed a male bond that was missing from Medwin's relationship with Shelley.
-He joined Byron for episodes of pistol shooting and riding and dined within Byron's inner circle with other friends that included Shelley, Edward E Williams, Leigh Hunt and the recently arrived Edward John Trelawny.
+He joined Byron for episodes of pistol shooting and riding and dined within Byron's inner circle with other friends that included: Shelley, Edward E Williams, Leigh Hunt and the recently arrived Edward John Trelawny.
 The last would feature as friend and rival throughout Medwin's life, as both sought to be arbiters of Byron's reputation.
-Medwin provided a translation of part of Petrarch's "Africa" for Byron, while Byron finished Cantos 6–12 of Don Juan.
+Medwin provided a translation of part of Petrarch's Africa for Byron, whilst Byron finished Cantos 6–12 of Don Juan.
 When Medwin decided to continue his tour of Italy in April 1822, Byron insisted on holding a splendid leaving party for him.

 Death of Shelley

 Medwin travelled first to Rome, where he was introduced to the sculptor Antonio Canova, and then to Naples, before sailing to Genoa.
 It was at Genoa that he heard a rumour of an English schooner being lost with two Englishman aboard, but only on his arrival in Geneva did he learn that it was Shelley and Edward Williams, who had drowned on 8 July 1822.
 Medwin was devastated and returned to Italy, where he learned at Spezia that his friends' bodies had been thrown up out of the sea.
 He arrived in Pisa on 18 August, a few hours after the bodies had been cremated.
 Throughout the rest of his life, he was bitter about being late, even claiming at one time that he had been present.
-He met the widows and his friends Byron, Trelawny and Leigh Hunt, who were present at Shelley's cremation, and he put the horror of those days into "Ahasuerus, The Wanderer", a poetic tribute, dedicated to Byron and laid at the feet of the dead Shelley.
-A melancholic Medwin left Pisa shortly after to visit Genoa, Geneva, Paris, and finally London.
+He met the widows and his friends Byron, Trelawny and Leigh Hunt, who were present at Shelley's cremation, and he put the sadness of those days into Ahasuerus, The Wanderer, a poetic tale of an individual condemned to immortality and earthly solitude.
+The preface begins with a poetic tribute, dedicated to Byron and laid at the feet of the dead Shelley.

+A melancholic Medwin left Pisa shortly after to visit Genoa, Geneva, Paris, where his spirits appear to have improved by an introduction to Thomas Moore and Thomas Colley Grattan and finally London.